People ask us many questions about tattoos each week. The most popular question is nice and simple: “will it hurt?”

 Believe it or not, becoming a good tattoo artist is not as hard as you may think, yet it does require an understanding of the fundamentals, a bit of practice, hard work, and plenty of commitment.

-Here are some of the tips and ideas you need to check out right away.
+Here are some of the tips and ideas you’ll need.

 Educate Yourself First

 You can’t learn much about tattooing unless you commit to educating yourself.
-You need to do all you can in order to access some great tattooing ideas, and in the end, it can indeed be one amazing experience.
-Something to note when becoming a tattoo artist is that you will always get to try out some new ideas and techniques.
+You need to do all you can to expose yourself to the best techniques and styles in the industry.
+You will always get to try out some new ideas and techniques.
 When working in a shop you never know what will be coming in the door.
 In one day you may be asked to do a more realistic style black and grey piece, to a traditional eagle, to some simple script.
-While you should specialize and be sought out for a style that you can master, it’s important to be able to do a solid version of whatever may come in the door.
+While you should specialize and be sought out for a style that you can master, it’s important to be able to do a solid version of whatever may come in the door, especially early in your career.

 You should first just take your time and focus on the educational aspect of tattooing.
-Beginners fail to remember this.
-So, take your time, and the experience will indeed be more than interesting as a whole.
-At the end of the day, learning how to become a tattoo artist is easy as long as you have the right focus and work very hard to achieve your goals.
+Drawing, painting, and practicing on fake skin.
+Take your time.
+At the end of the day, learning how to become a tattoo artist is as easy as learning any other trade, as long as you have the right focus and work very hard to achieve your goals.

-You can learn more about this at http://www.EliteTattooPro.com.
+You can learn more about this at EliteTattooPro.
 This is the world’s most comprehensive online tattoo course.
 Learn the fundamentals of tattooing from a master craftsman.

 Tattoo Safety Essentials

-Make sure that you clean up and sterilize all of your equipment.
-The reason is simple, you can easily get and give infections if the items are not sterilized, so you have to do all in your power to maintain your safety.
-It’s not hard to do that on your own, but you just have to remember this every time you do a new tattoo.
-At the end of the day, the health and safety of your clients is in your hands.
+Make sure that you clean up and sterilize all of your equipment, following all cleanliness procedures.
+The reason is simple, you can easily get and give infections if the items and area are not sterilized.
+The health and safety of your clients is in your hands.
 Educate yourself, and even if not required in your state consider getting your blood borne pathogen certification from a reputable place like the American Red Cross.

 Make sure you’re using new needles, ink caps, and either properly sterilized or disposable tubes for each tattoo.
 Of course, make sure that the ink you use is sterile, and suitable for tattooing.
 Avoid cheap inks coming from China or unknown/dangerous sources.
-These inks contain heavy metals and other contaminants and should never be used in and living organism!
+These inks may contain heavy metals and other contaminants and should never be used on a living organism!

 Check expiration dates on packages.
 Inks and needles are sterilized and will remain so (unless opened or damaged) until a certain date.
 While these materials “should be” fine past that date, it isn’t worth risking your clients safety or your name to save a few bucks.
 If in doubt, throw it out.

-So, after your machine, you will need to purchase tattoo needles.
-Some professionals work with a single one; others want more to suit different tattoo techniques and styles, up to 14-18RL (round liner) in some cases.
+After your machine, you will need to purchase tattoo needles.
+Some professionals work with a single one, others want more to suit different tattoo techniques and styles, up to 14-18RL (round liner) in some cases.

 You’ll need to purchase a power supply for your tattoo machine.
 As with the tattoo machine, something cheap but reliable in the beginning will get you through the early stages of your apprenticeship.
 The main thing you want to look for in a power supply is something compact, durable, with a steady/clean supply of power to your machine.
 Having something too cheap can however give you extra headaches, such as inconsistent “surging” of the machine which leads to broken/choppy line work.